moodboom/rad-scripts/README.md

 usage: rad [command]

+The rad-scripts mantra:
+   Every time you post code, you should tag it with a new semantic version

-Rad-scripts makes it easy to apply semantic versioning to git repositories.
+Rad-scripts facilitates semantic versioning of git repositories.
 Following semantic versioning guidelines, developers can tag major/minor/patch releases without knowing numeric tag details.
 Instead, the developer can focus on whether commits since the last tag